-A pop-up is a tool you can leverage to collect leads, reduce a bounce rate on pages, improve conversion, and increase sales.
+A pop-up can leverage a tool to collect leads, reduce page bounce rates, improve conversion, and increase sales.

-Here are the 4 main advantages of pop-ups:
+Here are the four main advantages of pop-ups:

 - Easy implementation.
-You can quickly add them to your website on your own.
+You can quickly add them to the website on your own.
 No need to spend several hours and hire designers or programmers.
-Additionally, you can always easily change the design and content of pop-ups during testing without any extra spending from your marketing budget.
+Additionally, you can always easily change the design and content during testing without any extra spending from the marketing budget.

 - Dynamism and design.
-The design trend of recent years is animation and effects that break the minimalistic and static style of standard flat design.
-Dynamic pop-ups with branded design are more likely to attract users’ attention than static website elements.
+The design trend of recent years is animation and effects that break standard flat design’s minimalistic and static style.
+Dynamic pop-ups with branded designs are more likely to attract users’ attention than static website elements.

 - The right offer at the right time.
-Pop-ups include calls to action and, if properly set, they are only displayed when a user is ready to see a certain offer.
-Moreover, such words as free, discount, gift, etc. are the trigger for the human mind.
+Pop-ups include calls to action, and if properly set, they are only displayed when a user is ready to see a certain offer.
+Moreover, such words as free, discount, gift, etc., trigger the human mind.
 They impact users’ feelings and thus, give what any company dreams of – a base of subscribers, buyers, and loyal customers.

 - Brevity.
 Here is the formula: up to 2 buttons, a clear call to action, 1-2 fields, and no distracting elements.
-It’s really easy to understand what you should do when you see a pop-up.
-Actually, there are always two options: to leave without doing anything or to complete the offered actions.
-This is called “users’ path”, and pop-ups make it really straight.
-All actions are completed without wasting time, going to third-party pages, or entering login details.
+It’s easy to understand what to do when you see a pop-up.
+There are always two options: to leave without doing anything or to complete the offered actions.
+This is called “users’ path,” and pop-ups make it straight.
+All actions are completed without wasting time, visiting third-party pages, or entering login details.

 Maybe, most users don’t like them.
 Nevertheless, pop-ups do work.
-The refusal to accept them can rather be handled with the correct design and placement.
+Refusing them can be handled with the right design and placement.

-Let’s take a look at the main types of pop-ups which differ in format, action, placement, and purpose.
+Let’s look at the main types of pop-ups, which differ in format, action, placement, and purpose.

 Types of pop-ups by format